johannschopplich/nuxt-kql/docs/config/authentication-methods.md

     ]
 ];
 ```

 :::

-`nuxt-kql` automatically reads your environment variables.
+Nuxt KQL automatically reads your environment variables.
 Create a `.env` file in your project (or edit the existing one) and add the following environment variables:

 ```ini
 KIRBY_BASE_URL=https://kirby.example.com